Disclaimer: I do not own The Mummy.

 Philippa adjusted her cloche hat, which somewhat impaired her vision in the bar's dim atmosphere, and walked right into the man in the suit she had followed inside.

-"Oh, pardon me, love," said an English accent.
+"Oh, pardon me, love," he said with an English accent.
 The owner of both the voice and the suit turned around to face Philippa, his blue eyes brightening with interest as he took in her appearance.

 "No problem, dear," said Philippa.
 She thought he looked friendly and offered him a smile.